AtharvPanwar/AtharvPanwar/README.md

 ---

 ## 🧩 **About Me**
-I'm an Electronics & Communication Engineering student focused on **building real hardware**, exploring robotics & mechatronics, and creating engineering systems that solve real-world problems.
+I’m an Electronics & Communication Engineering student driven by **engineering curiosity, invention, and hands-on creation**.
+I love building real hardware, designing mechanisms, understanding how systems behave, and turning concepts into working prototypes.
+My work blends **electronics, mechanics, research thinking, and practical engineering** — making me deeply connected to fields like robotics, mechatronics, weaponry concepts, and embedded technology.
+I’m currently the **Vice-President of the IoT Club** and my goal is simple:
+**learn deeply, experiment fearlessly, and build endlessly.**

 I explore:
 - ⚙️ Robotics & Mechatronics